-Cyprus Police is continuously fighting terrorism by all means.
+The competent body for dealing with the threat of terrorism is the Cyprus Police.
 The Counter Terrorism Office of Cyprus Police was established after the events of September 11th, 2001 due to the demands that followed both on the National and International level.
 The Counter Terrorism Office operates under the Criminal Investigation Department (Department C') of Police Headquarters.

-The Counter Terrorism Office is dealing with the analyzing, evaluation and utilization of intelligence, the enforcement of measures on Combating Terrorism deriving from International Conventions, the United Nations Security Council Resolutions, Common Positions, as well as other primary or subsidiary legislation of the European Union.
+The Counter Terrorism Office is dealing with the analyzing, evaluation and exploitation of intelligence, the enforcement of measures on Combating Terrorism deriving from International Conventions, the United Nations Security Council Resolutions, Common Positions, as well as other primary or subsidiary legislation of the European Union.

-Furthermore, if it is necessary, the Assistant Chief of Police (Operations) has the power to involve additional Police Units/Departments/Services for the prevention and combating terrorism related matters.
+Furthermore, where necessary, the Assistant Chief of Police (Operations) has the power to involve additional Police Units/Departments/Services in activities related to prevention and combating of terrorism.